akcumeh/altschool-s02-e01/README.md

 ## Author

-Thank you for readimg this far!
+Thank you for reading this far!
 Connect with me on:

 - GitHub - [Angel Umeh](https://github.com/akcumeh)
 - Twitter - [@akcumeh](https://x.com/akcumeh)